CQuinn8/R-batchtools-ML-demo/SDM_tutorial.md

 # Species Distribution Modeling using R batchtools
 ##### 13-April-2020 | EcoInformatics Seminar
 ### Goals for this seminar:
-1. Introduction to xserver access to interactive Rstudio sessions on Monsoon HPC.
+1. Introduction to xserver access for interactive Rstudio sessions on Monsoon HPC.
 2. Using Rstudio on Monsoon.
-3. Using R batchtools for machine learning.
+3. Using R's batchtools for machine learning implementation using job arrays.

 ## 1. Access Monsoon and Rstudio
 Log on to monsoon using an xserver.
 I use ([MobaXterm](https://mobaxterm.mobatek.net/)) on my Windows machine to access Monsoon and then interact with rstudio.